neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

 - `--legacy-token` (required): API token for the legacy Neptune workspace (2.x).
 - `--new-token` (required): API token for the new Neptune workspace (3.x).
+- `--legacy-project` (required): Name of the legacy project in the format `WORKSPACE_NAME/PROJECT_NAME`.
 - `--new-workspace` (required): Name of the new workspace in Neptune 3.x.
-- `--legacy-project` (required): Name of the legacy project in the format `WORKSPACE_NAME/PROJECT_NAME`.
+- `--new-project` (optional): Name of the new project in the format `PROJECT_NAME`.
+Project will be created if it does not already exist.
+If not provided, the project name will be the same as the legacy project name.
 - `--query` (optional): Query filter for runs to be copied ([NQL syntax](https://docs-legacy.neptune.ai/usage/nql/)).
 - `--max-workers` (optional): Maximum number of parallel workers to use for copying runs.
 Defaults to using ThreadPoolExecutor's default.